Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 1. Establish what you expect and describe your requirements

-If the RFPs cannot describe clearly its requirements, it will take a lot more time for bidders to send their bids as they will need to request more information to know more about the project.
+If the RFPs cannot clearly describe its requirements, it will take a lot more time for bidders to send their bids as they will need to request more information to know more about the project.

 Additionally, it is crucial for companies to establish expectations with the bidders to avoid confusion.
 It should outline how bidders should make or structure their proposals in order to compare proposals easily.